-- 1. There are two exams given in class (see "Schedule" for the dates).
+1. There are two exams given in class (see "Schedule" for the dates).
 The first exam is worth 30% of the final grade and the second is worth 35%.
-They are discussed in more detail later in the syllabus. - 2.
-A final project is worth 35% of the final grade.
+They are discussed in more detail later in the syllabus.

+2. A final project is worth 35% of the final grade.
 It will be distributed during the final week of class.
-It is due December 12 (the first day of the Final Exam period). - 3.
-Problem sets will be assigned on a near-weekly basis.
-They are discussed in more detail later in the syllabus.
+It will be due on the first day of the Final Exam period.